2019 • 02 • 22

 - Washing up is no problem as there are a couple of beachside resorts with decent bathrooms for a minimal fee.

 - For those who enjoy a bit of trekking, Tumiis Falls is easily accessed from Kabila Beach; just ask the locals for someone to guide you up the falls.

 - Alabat is also famous for agri-tourism.
 Coconut farms, calamansi farms, and chili farms are open for visits, so you might want to try to check that out.

 More detailed travel guide here: The Quintessentially Laid-back Town of Alabat, Quezon

 Where to Stay

 There are few resorts in Alabat Island where Kabila Beach is located.
-If you are planning to go anywhere else in Quezon besides Kabila Beach, here are some of the top accommodations in the province of Quezon according to Agoda users (as of May 2017).
+If you are planning to go anywhere else in Quezon besides Kabila Beach, here are some of the top accommodations in the province of Quezon according to Agoda users, in no particular order.

 - Quezon Premier Hotel – Candelaria. ✅ CHECK RATES & AVAILABILITY

 - Queen Margarette Hotel. ✅ CHECK RATES & AVAILABILITY

 - First Quezon Premier Hotel. ✅ CHECK RATES & AVAILABILITY